Macron warns against nationalism in apparent rebuke of Trump at WWI commemoration

 PARIS — French President Emmanuel Macron delivered a rebuke of President Donald Trump’s “America first” approach to international affairs at a ceremony on Sunday commemorating the 100th anniversary of the end of World War I.

-Macron’s remarks, which he delivered just steps from Trump and a tableau of more than 80 world leaders, come on the heels of the U.S. president proudly declaring himself a “nationalist.”
+Macron’s remarks, which he delivered just steps from Trump and more than 80 other world leaders, come on the heels of the U.S. president proudly declaring himself a “nationalist.”

 After Macron finished his remarks, Trump appeared to grimace while offering muted and delayed applause.

 The White House had no immediate reaction to Macron’s ideological stand.
-But Trump will have his own platform to respond later on Sunday when he delivers remarks at an American cemetery outside of Paris for fallen soldiers in both world wars.
+Trump had his own platform to respond Sunday afternoon when he spoke at an American cemetery outside of Paris for fallen soldiers in both world wars, but he instead kept his remarks focused on those who died in the two conflicts.

+White House press secretary Sarah Sanders said Trump’s speech “will focus on honoring the Americans who fought and died in World War One and our duty to remember the sacrifices of those that came before us.”

 The groundwork was laid for a clash of worldviews on the international stage this weekend even before Trump arrived in Paris on Friday night.